 The 8 Step Guide to Speed Up Your WordPress Website

 Website speed is more important now than ever.
-For many folks who are looking to purchase something online, whenever a site takes longer than expected, that’s potential revenue loss.
+A site that takes longer than expected to load can lead to significant revenue loss.
 It’s best if your site loads in under 2 seconds, and anything longer than that will only cause surfers to bounce away.
 You do not want to lose to your competition on account of only a few seconds.
 So what do you do?
 How do you increase your website speed?
 In this post we will examine 8 ways to increase the speed of your website.

 A Laptop on an office desk